 The Shaman, however, sees the symptoms but knows they are only symptoms.

-The Shaman is concerned with what is inside the person.
+The Shaman is concerned with what's inside the person.

 The Shaman sees the symptoms not as the undesirable effects of an illness, but as the indications of spiritual growth.
-What is important to the Shaman is that this spiritual growth needs guidance.
+What's important to the Shaman is that this spiritual growth needs guidance.

-And secondly, the Shaman does not see you only as ‘this person, in this body, in this lifetime.’
+And secondly, the Shaman doesn't see you only as ‘this person, in this body, in this lifetime.’
 She sees you as a soul, and a soul is vast.

 Now in the shamanic world, the soul is vast…I said that, didn’t I?